LLM-Based Agentic Negotiation for 6G: Addressing Uncertainty Neglect and Tail-Event Risk: Conclusion

 \section{Conclusion}

 Trustworthy 6G autonomous networks require agentic systems that can reason beyond simple averages and account for high-stakes, low-probability events.
 This paper addressed the critical \emph{uncertainty neglect bias} through proposing a risk-aware negotiation framework.
 By compelling agents to use Conditional Value-at-Risk for reasoning over latency tails and DTs to quantify and propagate their own \emph{epistemic} uncertainty, our approach ensures robust reasoning over resource allocation.
-We demonstrated in a 6G cross-domain inter-slice negotiation use case that this unbiased, risk-aware method eliminates the SLA violations endemic to mean-based approaches, significantly reduces p99.999 latencies, and rationally quantifies the trade-off between reliability and efficiency.
-This work provides a concrete methodology for building the robust, verifiable, and trustworthy autonomous agents required for future 6G systems.
+We demonstrated in a 6G cross-domain inter-slice negotiation use case that this unbiased, risk-aware method effectively eliminates the SLA violations endemic to mean-based approaches, significantly reduces p99.999 latencies, and rationally quantifies the trade-off between reliability and efficiency.
+Furthermore, executing this logic via an edge-hosted 1B-parameter model on a single RTX A4000 GPU achieves inference times of $\sim$1.3 seconds, providing a concrete, low-latency methodology for building the robust, verifiable, and trustworthy autonomous agents required for future 6G systems.